hrithik-shah/DeltaHacks2025/README.md

 ## Acknowledgements

+- Thanks to my two team members: [Akshay Tadi](https://github.com/AkshayTadi123) and [Shaurya Suri](https://github.com/ShauryaSuri)
 - Thanks to [DeltaHack's mentors](https://www.deltahacks.com/) for their invaluable guidance and support throughout the development process.
-- Special thanks to the API providers for making this project possible: Cohere AI, Auth0, and Spoonacular.
+- Special thanks to the API providers for making this project possible: Cohere AI, and Spoonacular.

 ---